 Activating group effects

-There are three categories: Outline, Filling and Transformation.
-Their respective panels allow you to activate effects and adjust all their parameters.
+The Group Effects panel allows you to activate effects and adjust all their parameters.

 What are groups and how to create them